Lieutenant Colonel W. E. S. Knowles

 129th (Wentworth) Battalion

-Knowles died on 28 August 1931.
+By the early 1920s, Knowles had sold his law practice in Dundas and moved to Santa Cruz, California.
+He died suddenly in a San Francisco hotel on 28 August 1931.
 In his will, he donated most of his $225,000 estate to the town of Dundas for municipal beautification, specifically to preserve the area around Webster’s Falls.

 His daughter later contested the will but was unsuccessful in blocking the transfer of the estate to the town.